Vilis Hāzners: World War II

-Life after WWII
+Life after World War II

 Following the war, Hāzners was housed with other Latvian POWs at the Zedelgem prisoner-of-war camp in Belgium, where he was one of the founders of the Daugavas Vanagi welfare organization.
 Subsequently, he participated in training war invalids, helping approximately 500 take up useful trades and occupations.

 Hāzners was active in the exile Latvian-American community.
 He served as the president of the Latvian National Committee (1948-1951), from 1951 editing the Daugavas Vanagi monthly newsletter, eventually serving as the organization's general-secretary.

 In 1977, based on KGB-fabricated documents, Hāzners was accused of active participation in the Holocaust.
 At the time, he was living in upstate New York, where Fredric U. Dicker, a columnist for the Times Union, revealed his identity.
 Hāzners was acquitted after neither the Immigration and Naturalization Service nor the Office of Special Investigation (OSI) were able to provide evidence.

-Hāzners died 12 May 1989 in the United States and his remains buried in Latvia in Bērzkrogs Cemetery.
+Hāzners died 12 May 1989 in the United States.
+He was buried in Bērzkrogs Cemetery in Latvia.